Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (3) in Tesco Spinach and Ricotta Chicken Breasts 360g
+Additives and processes (3) in Tesco Spinach and Ricotta Chicken Breasts 360g

 Maltodextrin